EKS Default Namespace Deletion Incident Response Guide

 - Category: Select Cluster Issue

-- Severity: Select Critical - Business-critical system down (Enterprise Support plan only)
+- Severity: Select Critical - Business-critical system down (only available with Enterprise Support plan)

 - Click Submit

-Record the case ID after opening.
-You'll need it when contacting Account Team and WWSO Specialist.
+After opening the case, be sure to record the case ID.
+You will need it when contacting the Account Team and WWSO Specialist.

 Step 3: Contact Account Team/WWSO Specialist

-Simultaneously with opening the AWS Support case, contact your Account Team and WWSO (Worldwide Specialist Organization) Specialist to expedite recovery.
+Simultaneously with opening the AWS Support case, contact the Account Team and WWSO (Worldwide Specialist Organization) Specialist to expedite recovery.

-Add Account Team and WWSO Specialist to your AWS Support case as references.
+Add the Account Team and WWSO Specialist as CC on the AWS Support case.

 - Navigate to the Correspondence section of the opened case

-- Add the following content to request reference
+- Add the following content to request CC

 CC Request:

-Please support this case with Account Team and EKS Specialist.
+Requesting support from Account Team and EKS Specialist.

 3-2.
 Direct Contact with Account Team

-Contact your Account Team directly in addition to the AWS Support case.
+Contact the Account Team directly, separate from the AWS Support case.

 Email Template: